h3xitsec/h3xrecon/README.md

 ### 🌐 Remote Deployment

+⚠️ **WARNING**: The documentation for the remote deployment is currently incomplete and under active development.
+Details may change.

 Ansible is used to deploy the H3XRecon stack to a remote Docker Swarm cluster.

 It setup the whole docker swarm cluster using Tailscale as a communication layer between the nodes.